 Inclusion Criteria

-Smoking status: originally English participants who had quit smoking with stop smoking services and Australian participants who had quit smoking with quitlines, who were abstinent from smoking for at least two weeks and no more than 45 days at the point of recruitment.
-Later, participants from the Stoptober campaign were added in England (see Appendix 1, Table 25) and Australian participants via Facebook or from St Vincent’s Hospital, Melbourne.
+Smoking status: originally participants in England who had quit smoking with stop smoking services and participants in Australia who had quit smoking with quitlines, who were abstinent from smoking for at least two weeks and no more than 45 days at the point of recruitment.
+Later, participants from the Stoptober campaign were added in England (see Appendix 1, Table 25) and participants in Australia via Facebook or from St Vincent’s Hospital, Melbourne.
 In Australia the abstinence criteria was extended to at least one week and no more than 100 days quit at the point of recruitment (see Appendix 1, Table 26).

 Willing to use a nicotine product or online behavioural support tool if allocated to it